Restless reachability problems in temporal graphs

 For detecting the existence of a multilinear monomial in the generated polynomial, the algorithm works by randomly substituting values $(\tilde{x},\tilde{y}) \in \GF(2^b)$, for a suitable $b$, to variables in $\vec{x}=\left\{x_v: v \in V\right\}$ and $\vec{y}=\left\{y_{uv,\ell,j} :\allowbreak (u,v,j) \in E^\tau, \ell\in [k]\right\}$.
 Specifically, the parameter $b$ is the number of bits used to generate the field variables.
 Because multiplication between two field variables is defined as an {\tt XOR} operation, multiplication between two variables with the same value results in a zero term.
 That is, the monomials corresponding to walks that are not paths evaluate to a zero term, while the monomials corresponding to paths evaluate to a non-zero term.
-However, it is possible that an evaluation results in a zero term even though there is a multilinear monomial term corresponding to a path.
-To eliminate the effect of such false negatives we repeat the evaluation of the polynomial with $2^k$ random substitutions.
+However, it is possible that an evaluation results in a zero term even though there is a multilinear monomial term corresponding to a path. \footnote{A polynomial with degree $2k+1$ has at most $2k + 1$ roots, so there is a chance that the chosen values of $\vec{x}$ and $\vec{y}$ are roots resulting in the polynomial to evaluate to zero even when the desired structure is present in the graph and the false-negative probability is bounded by Schwartz-Zippel lemma~\cite{schwartz1980fast,zippel1979probabilistic}.} To eliminate the effect of such false negatives we repeat the evaluation of the polynomial with $2^k$ random substitutions.
 The probability of a false negative then becomes ${2^{-b}}{(2k-1)}$, where $k-1$ is the length of the temporal walk.
 In practice, the false negative probability depends on the quality of the random number generator.
 It is important to note, however, that the false positive probability is zero.
-For full technical details, we refer the interested reader to Bj\"{o}rklund et al.~\cite{BjorklundKK2016} and Cygan et al.~\cite[Chapter~10]{cygan2015parameterized}.
+For full technical details, we refer the interested reader to Bj\"{o}rklund et al.~\cite{bjorklund2016constrained} and Cygan et al.~\cite[Chapter~10]{cygan2015parameterized}.